SeoulSKY/SoruSora/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Develop with Github
-We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## How to Contribute to the codebase
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: